Multiple Communities—and One Agency to Market Them All

 - HubSpot Implementation

-SmartBug hit the ground running as soon as the retainer with The Arbor Company began in 2015.
+SmartBug hit the ground running as soon as the retainer with The Arbor Company began.
 To successfully build an inbound strategy leveraging HubSpot Marketing, we needed to develop a healthy amount of content almost immediately.
 Marketing strategies such as email campaigns, website optimization, and paid search/paid social were required not only for the overall Arbor brand, but also for every individual community.
 Instead of just one client, we essentially were dealing with a couple dozen clients—and more as Arbor has grown over the years.

 Some of the innovative inbound content we've created for Arbor includes: